csgillespie/efficientR/main.md

 watch$stop()
 ```

 Without using function closures, the stop-watch function would be longer, more complex and therefore more inefficient.
-When used properly function closures are very useful  programming tools for writing concise code.
+When used properly, function closures are very useful  programming tools for writing concise code.

 #### Exercise {-}